GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

   serviceAccountName: knative-build
 ```

-This will done by creating a Google Cloud [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts)
+This will done by creating a Kubernetes [Service Account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/)
-and by giving access to it to a Kubernetes [Service Account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).
+that has access to a Google Cloud [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts).

 **That's a lot of Service Accounts!
-Click the `Continue` button to understand how it works.**
+Click the `Continue` button to do this step by step.**

 ## Configure access to Google Container Registry